Office of Student Programs (Affairs) Staff

-Mindy Schminke, Records, Classification and Career Development located in Room 2270A.
-Ms. Schminke provides academic support maintaining all academic records of veterinary students (both at ISU and Univ. of Nebraska-Lincoln), student registration procedures and processes, scheduling classes including teaching hospital rotations, degree audits, student handbook updates and coordinates graduation.
-She also administers information about job opportunities and preceptorships for veterinary students, as well as, resume writing and job seeking skills, and set up interviews with veterinarians.
+Mindy Schminke, Record Analyst, Classification and Career Development located in Room 2270A.
+Ms. Schminke provides academic support maintaining all academic records of veterinary students (both at ISU and Univ. of Nebraska-Lincoln), student registration procedures and processes, scheduling classes including teaching hospital rotations, degree audits, and coordinates graduation.
+She also administers information about job opportunities for veterinary students through CyHire, as well as, resume writing and job seeking skills, and sets up interviews with veterinarians.
 She assists students with licensing procedures for both national and state examinations and certifies graduation requirements for both students and alumni.
-She certifiesall credentials for student status and is a Notary public.
+She certifies all credentials for student enrollment status and is a Notary public.
 She serves on the University Registration and Classification Committee, Career Services Council and ex officio on the CVM Academic Standards Committee and the Curriculum Committee.

 Karleen Gillen is the full-time Academic and Student Services secretary in Room 2270.
-She is responsible for various areas including: clerical support for the Office of Academics and Student Affairs staff; calendar for room reservations, examinations, events, and meetings; the veterinary job board; assisting with admissions and interview scheduling; recruiting and organizing admissions interviewers; assisting student organizations with Treasurer Office contacts; and helps coordinate the scholarship and awards ceremony for veterinary students.
+She is responsible for various areas including: clerical support for the Office of Academics and Student Affairs staff; coordinating the CVM calendar for room reservations, examinations, events, and meetings; veterinary job posting management on CyHire; assisting with admissions and interview scheduling; recruiting and organizing admissions interviewers; assisting student organizations with Treasurer Office contacts; and helps coordinate the scholarship and awards ceremony for veterinary students.

 Katie Davidson is located in Office 2270C.
 Ms Davidson primarily coordinates International Programs.
 She obtained both her BA in philosophy and her MBA from Iowa State University.
 She assists in coordinating and obtaining information related to student educational programs.
 In addition to creating and promoting study abroad programs to veterinary students, Ms. Davidson works with incoming international students and scholars and visiting international guests.
 She tracks all international activities for the College, assists in related grant proposal preparation, and serves on the University-wide Education Abroad Committee and ISU Abroad Development Committee.
 She also serves as the student organization advisor to CIVO (Committee for International Veterinary Opportunities) and CVM Spectrum, and coordinates activities at Fall Orientation.